eosnetworkfoundation/docsgen/README.md

 After running there will be many static HTML, CSS, JS files under `/path/to/build_dir/devdocs/build`.
 The files are served as the current production version.

 See [Generating Documents](docs/GeneratingDocuments.md) for additional details

+See [How To Do A Full Release](docs/How-To-Do-A-Full-Release.md) for details on building fresh from an empty directory.